 Customer Success Story

-Millicom unlocks the power of digital transformation across Latin America with an agile telco cloud
+Millicom unlocks the power of digital transformation with an agile telco cloud

 Millicom is accelerating the digital transformation of Latin America, creating remarkable opportunities for people and institutions while bringing positive change to society.
 Through its TIGO brand, Millicom provides mobile services and cable TV to 55 million consumers and connectivity and cloud services to 300,000 businesses.
 The service provider is creating a telco cloud with a Juniper network fabric foundation to expand mobile, Internet, and payment services throughout the region.

 Million mobile customers in nine Latin American markets

 IP fabric allows telco cloud resources to shift and flex as needed

 Flexible delivery of mobile and Internet services across Latin American markets